abzaremba97/msac-lab6/exercise03.md

 4. Why did we use the `--global` flag?
 (What does that do?)

+It allows Git to read and write to the file.

 5. Check your git config to show the changes you have made